ideal-postcodes/ideal-postcodes-node/README.md

 Ideal Postcodes is a simple JSON API to query UK postcodes and addresses.
 Find out more at [Ideal-Postcodes.co.uk](https://ideal-postcodes.co.uk/)

+Our API is based off Royal Mail's Postcode Address File and is updated daily.
+Each convenience method incurs a small charge (typically 2p) - free methods are labelled as free and based off open data sources.

 ## Getting Started

 **Install**